Offline Meta-Reinforcement Learning with Online Self-Supervision: Introduction

 \section{Introduction}

 Reinforcement learning (RL) agents are often described as learning from reward and punishment analogously to animals: in the same way that a person might train a dog by providing treats, we might train RL agents by providing rewards.
 However, in reality, modern deep RL agents require so many trials to learn a task that providing rewards by hand is often impractical.
 Meta-reinforcement learning in principle can mitigate this, by learning to learn using a set of meta-training tasks, and then acquiring new behaviors in just a few trials at meta-test time.
-Current meta-RL methods are so efficient that it is entirely practical for the meta-test time adaptation to use even human-provided rewards.
+Current meta-RL methods are so efficient that meta-trained policies require only a handful of trajectories~\citep{rakelly2019efficient}, which is reasonable for a human to provide by hand.
 However, the meta-training phase in these algorithms still requires a large number of online samples, often even more than standard RL, due to the multi-task nature of the meta-learning problem.

-Offline reinforcement learning methods, which use only prior experience without active data collection, provide a potential solution to this issue, because a user must only annotate multi-task data with rewards once in the offline dataset, rather than doing so in the inner loop of RL training, and the same offline multi-task data can be reused repeatedly for many training runs.
-While a few recent works have proposed offline meta-RL algorithms~\cite{dorfman2020offline,mitchell2020offline}, we identify a specific problem when an agent trained with offline meta-RL is tested on a new task: the distributional shift between the behavior policy and the meta-test time exploration policy means that adaptation procedures learned from offline data might not perform well on the (differently distributed) data collected by the exploration policy at meta-test time.
-In practice, we find that this leads to a large degradation in performance when adapting to new tasks.
+A potential solution to this issue is to use offline reinforcement learning methods, which use only prior experience without active data collection.
+These methods are promising because a user must only annotate multi-task data with rewards once in the offline dataset, rather than doing so in the inner loop of RL training, and the same offline multi-task data can be reused repeatedly for many training runs.
+While a few recent works have proposed offline meta-RL algorithms~\cite{dorfman2020offline,mitchell2021offline}, we identify a specific problem when an agent trained with offline meta-RL is tested on a new task: the distributional shift between the behavior policy from the offline data and the meta-test time exploration policy means that adaptation procedures learned from offline data might not perform well on the (differently distributed) data collected by the exploration policy at meta-test time.
 This mismatch in training distribution occurs because offline meta-RL never trains on data generated by the meta-learned exploration policy.
+In practice, we find that this mismatch leads to a large degradation in performance when adapting to new tasks.
+Moreover, we do not want to remove this distributional shift by simply adopting a conservative exploration strategy, because learning an exploration strategy enables an agent to collect better data for faster adaptation.